samyouaret/Air-Quality-Api/README.md

 ## Running test

-To run tests inside using docker compose, note the `--abort-on-container-exit` is necessary to make all containers(the postgres database container) exist after the tests finished.
+To run tests inside using docker-compose, note the `--abort-on-container-exit` is necessary to make all containers(the Postgres database container) exist after the tests are finished.

     docker-compose -f test-docker-compose.yml up
     --abort-on-container-exit

-Alternatively we can use the dev docker-compose.yml file to run the tests, Note that tests will use the Development database
+Alternatively, we can use the dev docker-compose.yml file to run the tests, Note that tests will use the Development database

     docker-compose -f docker-compose.yml up --remove-orphan --abort-on-container-exit